getnamingo/fossbilling-dns/README.md

 First, download this repository.
 After successfully downloading the repository, move the `Servicedns` directory into the `[FOSSBilling]/modules` directory.

+Go to `[FOSSBilling]/modules/Servicedns/Providers` directory and run the `composer install` command.

 ### 3. Addition of Synchronization Scripts:

 **not yet implemented**